revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-10.Predict the output of the following code and give me the correct code?
+10.Predict the output of the following code and give the correct code?

 ```python
 def myFunction() :